You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Conclusion

-A: It's generally safe to take Lipitor with over-the-counter allergy medications like loratadine (Claritin) or fexofenadine (Allegra).
-However, always consult your doctor before taking any new medications.
+A: It's generally safe to take Lipitor with over-the-counter allergy meds, such as loratadine or fexofenadine.
+However, it's essential to inform your doctor about all medications you're taking before starting Lipitor.

-Q: Can I take Lipitor with prescription allergy medications?
+Q: Can I take Lipitor with antihistamines?

 Q: Can I take Lipitor with other medications?